yingweiwo

 Pharmacodynamics

-Venlafaxine is an antidepressant agent that works to ameliorate the symptoms of various psychiatric disorders by increasing the level of neurotransmitters in the synapse.
-Venlafaxine does not mediate muscarinic, histaminergic, or adrenergic effects.
+Venlafaxine is an antidepressant that relieves symptoms of various mental illnesses by increasing the levels of neurotransmitters in synapses.
+Venlafaxine does not have muscarinic, histaminergic, or adrenergic effects.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.